varunnagpaal/CS5830-Spring16/hw4/HW4TLSSetup.md

 ### Deliverable
 This is “another” lightweight assignment.
 You need to submit a text file with the following--

->1. the url for your domain,  and the CA you used (write *self-signed* if you are using a self-signed certificate,
+>1. the url fof your domain,  and the CA you used (write *self-signed* if you are using a self-signed certificate),
 >2. brief description of your experience of setting up a server with TLS.